Forming a US LLC from India: Complete Guide (2026)

 -

-Registered agent — A US-based person or company that receives legal and tax documents on behalf of the LLC.
-Required in every state.
-Annual cost ranges from $50 to $300 depending on the provider.
-Why a registered agent is required and what they do.
+Registered agent โ A US-based person or company that receives legal and tax documents on your behalf.
+Required in every state. $50 to $300/year depending on the provider.
+Why you need one.

 -

-Articles of Organization — Filed with the state secretary of state.
+Articles of Organization โ Filed with the state secretary of state.
 Lists the LLC name, registered agent, and basic structural information.
-Most states process filings within 1-5 business days.
-Expedited processing (24-48 hours) is available in most states for an additional fee.
+Most states process in 1-5 business days, with expedited options for an additional fee.

 -

-Operating Agreement — Not filed with the state but legally important.
+Operating Agreement โ Not filed with the state but legally important.
 Defines ownership, management structure, and profit distribution.
-Single-member LLCs still benefit from having one — it establishes the separation between personal and business assets.
-Some US banks request this during account opening.
+Even single-member LLCs should have one.
+It establishes the separation between personal and business assets, and some US banks ask for it when you open an account.

-Formation services handle all three steps.
-Doola, Firstbase, and Stripe Atlas are the most commonly used by Indian founders, with pricing ranging from $297 to $500 for the initial formation package.
-Full cost breakdown here.
+Formation services handle all three.
+Doola, Firstbase, and Stripe Atlas are the most commonly used by Indian founders, ranging from $297 to $500 for initial formation.
+Full cost breakdown.

 How does your structure score?